The Broads Authority has three visitor centres where friendly staff can help you get the most out of your visit to the Broads.

 Both a boat trip that allows you to explore the nearby waterways and has touchscreen technology screening films about Broads wildlife.
 You can buy short visit boat licenses as well as books, maps, postcards and gifts.

-The Broads information centres at Hoveton and How Hill are open daily from Easter until the end of October.
+The Broads information centres are open daily from Easter until the end of October.

 This information centre is on the River Bure and has information and displays about Hoveton and the Broads.
-The centre offers a wildlife boat trip on Liana, an Edwardian style launch that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.
+The centre offers a wildlife boat trip on Ra, our disabled-friendly solar boat that journeys along the River Bure towards Coltishall and back, with plenty of time to enjoy the woodlands and meadows of this tranquil and varied stretch of river.

 Hoveton Information Centre